 - Circulation: Check either a carotid or femoral pulse for at least 5 seconds, but not longer than 10 seconds.
 If no pulse is present, chest compressions should be initiated.
 Chest compressions should be performed at a rate of 100-120 beats per minute in adults, with a depth of 40 to 50mm or about 2 to 2.5 inches with minimal interruption.

 - Defibrillation: If no pulse is present, the rhythm should be assessed using a manual defibrillator or an automatic external defibrillator (AED).
 The current recommendation is to either attach a defibrillator as soon as possible, or after two minutes of chest compressions.
 If the AED recommends defibrillation, or if your interpretation of the manual defibrillator is to defibrillate, then immediately after the shock is delivered chest compressions are to resume.
 Minimize any interruptions in chest compressions as doing so will rapidly decreased blood flow to the brain and heart, and subsequently increase the likelihood of an unsuccessful resuscitation attempt.

 - Airway: Is the airway open?
 The airway should be opened using head tilt-chin lift or if trauma is suspected jaw thrust.
 If trauma is suspected, cervical immobilization must be maintained.

-- Two Person Bag-Valve-Mask Ventilation: The two handed rescue technique should be employed whenever possible to improve adequacy of ventilation.
-One person uses both hands to apply downward pressure on the mask onto the face while simultaneously lifting the ramus of the mandible.
+- Two Person Bag-Valve-Mask Ventilation: The two-handed rescue technique should be employed whenever possible to improve adequacy of ventilation.
+One person uses both hands to apply downward pressure on the mask onto the face while simultaneously lifting the ramus of the mandible from a position above the head.
 The other person uses both hands to squeeze the bag.
 (Please see the SAEM Breathing chapter for example)

 ACLS Secondary Survey